deliteser112/eclipse-platform-releng-buildtools/docs/app-engine-architecture.md

 *   `load[0-9]` -- Queues used to load-test the system by `LoadTestAction`.
     These queues don't need to exist except when actively running load tests (which is not recommended on production environments).
-There are ten of these queues to provide simple sharding, because the Domain Registry system is capable of handling significantly more Queries Per Second than the highest throttle limit available on task queues (which is 500 qps).
+There are ten of these queues to provide simple sharding, because Nomulus is capable of handling significantly more Queries Per Second than the highest throttle limit available on task queues (which is 500 qps).
 *   `lordn-claims` and `lordn-sunrise` -- Pull queues for handling LORDN exports.
 Tasks are enqueued synchronously during EPP commands depending on whether the domain name in question has a claims notice ID.